joeyli96/oratorio/README.md

 ### Usage

+Firstly, set up your database with

+`python manage.py migrate`

+Then you can run a development server on 127.0.0.1:8000 with

+`python manage.py runserver`

-To run the test suite
+You can also run the test suite with

 `python manage.py test`

-To run a development server on 127.0.0.1:8000

-`python manage.py runserver`

 ### Deploy to production

-TODO
+Detailed instructions forthcoming.

 ### Directory structure